Christophe Berra: Coaching career

 In January 2023, Berra was appointed as first team coach at Livingston, working under David Martindale.
+He left Livingston at the end of the 2022–23 season.

+Berra is currently the Interim Head Coach for Huntsville City FC of MLS Next Pro.

 International career

 Berra was eligible to play for both Scotland (through his mother) and France (through his father), although having been born and grown up in Scotland, he has always committed to Scotland, and has been capped at different age levels right up to the senior side.
-He made his senior international debut as a substitute, on 30 May 2008 in a 3–1 defeat against the Czech Republic at the AXA Arena in Prague.
+He made his senior international debut as a substitute, on 30 May 2008 in a 3–1 defeat against the Czech Republic at Stadion Letná in Prague.
 Berra made his first start for the national team in the Amsterdam Arena on 28 March 2009 in the match against the Netherlands as part of 2010 FIFA World Cup qualification.

 Berra scored his first goal for Scotland on 25 May 2011 against Wales in the 2011 Nations Cup.
 Scotland finished as runners-up in the tournament.

 He featured regularly during Scotland's UEFA Euro 2012 qualifying campaign, featuring in games against Lithuania, Czech Republic, Liechtenstein and Spain.
 Scotland finished third in the UEFA Euro 2012 qualifying Group I, just missing out on a place in the group play-offs.

 On 29 February 2012 he scored his second goal for Scotland, netting the equalizing goal in a 1–1 friendly draw with Slovenia at the Bonifika Stadium, Koper, Slovenia.
 Later that year, Berra was called up to the Scotland squad for the 2014 FIFA World Cup qualification.
 He featured in four of the group stage matches, with Scotland finishing fourth in the UEFA Group A. He scored his next goal for his country on 25 March 2015 when he scored the winning goal in a 1–0 win over Northern Ireland at Hampden Park, Glasgow, Scotland.

 Berra was part of Scotland's 2018 FIFA World Cup qualification campaign.
 He scored in a 2–0 win over Malta at Hampden Park in a qualifier on 4 September 2017.
 Scotland finished third in their qualifying group.